marcelovcpereira/mvcp-dynamic-hierarchy-test/README.md

 Component responsible for applying validation strategies on the input

 # Improvements:
-- Implement tests
+- Improve HTTP status code on Exceptions (currently 500)
-- Add a validation for checking double-assignments on Input (not allowed)
+- Improve tests
 - Improve authentication mechanism (currently Basic HTTP)
 - Externalize some configuration (admin user/pass could be in properties, port binding could be in properties, etc)
 - Allow multiple hierarchies to be created and persisted